Dear Dr. Alayo:

 The gut microbiome refers to the variety of tiny organisms living inside the human gut.
 What is the gut you may ask?
 The gut refers to the small and large intestine, as well as the colon.
 Most of microbiota reside inside the colon.

 While the gut microbiome has been in the news a lot lately, it is not a recent discovery.
 We have known for decades that the there are strains of bacteria that live in the gut and that rather than being parasitic, we live in symbiosis with these organisms.
 We as humans evolved in relation to these bacteria, just as they evolved in relation to us.
 In other words, it turns out that we need them as much as they need us!

 A growing body of research is now revealing how important this relationship is to our overall health and well-being.
 As we feed ourselves we are also feeding the microbiota.
 Different strains of microbiota secret different chemicals some which are good for us and some of which are toxic.

-We are also now learning that the effects can go well beyond the digestive system and can be the cause of disorders that, at first glance, may seem to have nothing to do with the gut.
+We are also now learning that the effects can go well beyond digestive issues and can be the cause of disorders that, at first glance, may seem to have nothing to do with the gut.
 An emerging body of research has demonstrated that dysbiosis is associated with eczema, psoriasis, anxiety, depression, dementia, type 2 diabetes and arthritis.
 Whew – that’s a lot of diseases!

 The good news is that by recognizing these connections we can assess and treat the root causes of these diseases, as opposed to just the symptoms.
 These are important issues that we address with all of our patients at Gastro SB.